 Make sure you plan out your event months in advance.
 In fact, a good rule of thumb is to announce your broadcast two months prior if it’s a particularly big event.
 Update your viewers on Facebook and Twitter to ensure they’re informed about the time, place, and theme of the event.

 There’s nothing that will deter your current and future viewers more than poor quality video.
 If your viewers have to put up with buffering issues, low-quality video, and/or poor audio, they won’t stick around long.
 You also won’t gain (or retain) any new viewers.

 On that note, reliable equipment is key to successful live streaming.
 For your live streaming platform, you’ll likely want to choose one that hosts videos using a content delivery network (CDN).
-For example, DaCast partners with top-tier Akamai, one of the leading CDNs in the world.
+For example, Dacast partners with top-tier Akamai, one of the leading CDNs in the world.
 This helps to ensure your stream can reach viewers on their devices worldwide without causing server congestion.
-Also, a good CDN will allow to you publish higher bitrate video.
+Also, a good CDN will allow to you publish higher bitrate videos.
 As a direct result, your video quality will be better for your viewers.

 5. Choose an Event